-ov.
-Newsom governor quarantined after coronavirus exposure
+Gov. Newsom governor quarantined after coronavirus exposure

 November 23, 2020